-LJ Fitness Company is the new and exciting venture of Lara Boocock, a level 3 qualified personal trainer and avid dance and fitness fan!
+LJ Fitness Company is headed up by Lara Boocock, a level 3 qualified personal trainer, trainee PE teacher and avid dance and fitness fan!
 To give everyone a little insight in to who I am and how I work, I asked a few clients what they wanted to ask me most, here are the answers…

 What are my main intentions when working with clients?